Open Letters to Cllr Denial Anderson and LBE officers

 I look forward to your response and assurance that the scheme will be built as designed:

-Here are a selction of letters sent to LBE councillors regarding the A105 cycle lanes.
+Here are a selection of letters sent to LBE councillors regarding concerns relating to the A105 cycle lanes.